Michael D. Jackson

-Through a direct engagement with the everyday situations and struggles that characterize human life in any society, irrespective of its specific historical and cultural conditions, the ethnographic method of participant-observation promises not only an extended and deeper understanding of ourselves in relation to others and otherness; it may provide new insights into the limits and possibilities of both comparative analysis and viable coexistence in a multiplex world.
+Through a direct engagement with the everyday situations and struggles that characterize human life in any society, irrespective of its specific historical and cultural conditions, the ethnographic method of participant-observation promises not only an ethical and empathic understanding of ourselves in relation to others and otherness; it may provide new insights into the limits and possibilities of both comparative analysis and viable coexistence in a multiplex world.

-He is the author of numerous books of anthropology, including the prize-winning Paths Toward a Clearing and At Home in the World, and has also published three novels, a memoir, and seven volumes of poetry.
-His most recent books are Being of Two Minds (2012), Road Markings: An Anthropologist in the Antipodes (2012), Between One and One Another (2012), Lifeworlds: Essays in Existential Anthropology (2013), The Other Shore: Essays on Writers and Writing (2013), and The Wherewithal of Life: Ethics, Migration and the Question of Well-Being (2013).
+He is the author of numerous books of anthropology, including the prize-winning Paths Toward a Clearing and At Home in the World, and has also published seven works of fiction, a memoir, and nine volumes of poetry.
+His most recent books are Coincidences: Synchronicity, Verisimilitude, and Storytelling (2021), The Genealogical Imagination: Two Studies of Life Over Time (2021), Critique of Identity Thinking (2019),The Work of Art: Rethinking the Elementary Forms of Religious Life (2016), and The Wherewithal of Life: Ethics, Migration and the Question of Well-Being (2013).

-- Lifeworlds: Essays in Existential Anthropology (University of Chicago Press, 2013) Publisher page
+- Lifeworlds: Essays in Existential Anthropology (University of Chicago Press, 2013)

-- Between One and One Another (University of California Press, 2012) Publisher page
+- Between One and One Another (University of California Press, 2012)

 - Road Markings: An Anthropologist in the Antipodes (Rosa Mira Books, 2012)

-- Life within Limits: Wellbeing in a World of Want (Duke University Press, 2011) Publisher page
+- Life within Limits: Wellbeing in a World of Want (Duke University Press, 2011)

-- The Palm at the End of the Mind: Relatedness, Religiosity, and the Real (Duke University Press, 2010) Publisher page
+- The Palm at the End of the Mind: Relatedness, Religiosity, and the Real (Duke University Press, 2010)

-- Excursions (Duke University Press, 2007) Publisher page
+- Excursions (Duke University Press, 2007)

-- In Sierra Leone (Duke University Press, 2004) Publisher page
+- In Sierra Leone (Duke University Press, 2004)

-- At Home in the World (Duke University Press, 1995) Publisher page
+- At Home in the World (Duke University Press, 1995)

-- Allegories of the Wilderness: Ethics and Ambiguity in Kuranko Narratives (Indiana University Press, 1982) Publisher page
+- Allegories of the Wilderness: Ethics and Ambiguity in Kuranko Narratives (Indiana University Press, 1982)

-For media inquiries or requests, please contact Jonathan Beasley in the Office of Communications.
+For media inquiries or requests, please contact Michael Naughton in the Office of Communications.